All the CX goodness—straight to your inbox

 Rude behavior can come from a poor choice of words, an inappropriate tone of voice, or a lack of empathy.

-Whatever the case, customer support agents must have the emotional intelligence to leave personal feelings aside and respond professionally and respectfully, even if a customer is out of line.
+Whatever the case, customer support agents have to have the emotional intelligence to leave personal feelings aside and respond professionally and respectfully, even if a customer is out of line.

-Solution: Hire empathetic customer support agents and train them to use your company’s ideal tone of voice.
-Run mock scenarios where agents must diffuse a heated customer and take ownership of a difficult situation, resolving the service issue satisfactorily.
+Solution: Hire empathetic customer support agents and train them to use your company’s preferred tone of voice.
+Run mock scenarios where agents have to diffuse a heated customer and take ownership of a difficult situation.

 When it’s difficult to reach the support team